-Additionally, we may hold investments in debt, warrant, or equity positions of portfolio companies that have filed a registration statement with the SEC in contemplation of a potential initial public offering.
-There can be no assurance that companies that have yet to complete their initial public offerings will do so in a timely manner or at all.
+Additionally, we may hold investments in debt, warrant, or equity positions of portfolio companies that have filed a registration statement with the SEC in contemplation of a potential IPO.
+There can be no assurance that companies that have yet to complete their IPO will do so in a timely manner or at all.

-The following table presents certain additional selected information regarding our debt investment portfolio as of December 31, 2023 and December 31, 2022:
+The following table presents certain additional selected information regarding our debt investment portfolio as of December 31, 2024 and December 31, 2023.
+This includes information on index rate floors which we have in place on all of our floating rate debt investments.

-December 31, 2023 December 31, 2022 Number of portfolio companies with debt outstanding 125 120 Percentage of debt bearing a floating rate 95.9 % 95.3 % Percentage of debt bearing a fixed rate 4.1 % 4.7 % Weighted average core yield (1)(3) 14.3 % 13.8 % Weighted average effective yield (2)(3) 15.3 % 14.7 % Prime rate at the end of the period 8.50 % 7.50 %
+December 31, 2024 December 31, 2023 Number of portfolio companies with debt outstanding 118 125 Percentage of debt bearing a floating rate 97.4 % 95.9 % Percentage of debt bearing a fixed rate 2.6 % 4.1 % Weighted average core yield on debt investments (1)(3) 12.9 % 14.3 % Weighted average effective yield on debt investments (2)(3) 13.7 % 15.3 % Prime rate at the end of the period 7.50 % 8.50 % Percentage of Prime rate linked debt investments 77.5 % 69.2 % Weighted average floor rate bearing a Prime rate 7.2 % 5.7 % Percentage of SOFR, SONIA and BSBY rate linked debt investments 19.9 % 26.7 % Weighted average floor rate bearing a SOFR, SONIA or BSBY rate 1.0 % 1.1 %

 - (1) The core yield is a Non-GAAP financial measure.
 The core yield on our debt investments excludes the effects of fee and income accelerations attributed to early payoffs, restructuring, loan modifications, other one-time events, and includes income from expired commitments.
 Please refer to the "Portfolio Yield" section below for further discussion of this measure. - (2) The effective yield on our debt investments includes the effects of fee and income accelerations attributed to early payoffs, restructuring, loan modifications, and other one-time events.
 The effective yield is derived by dividing total investment income from debt investments by the weighted average earning investment portfolio assets outstanding during the year, excluding non-interest earning assets such as warrants and equity investments.
-Please refer to the "Portfolio Yield" section below for further discussion of this measure. - (3) The core and effective yields represent the weighted average yields for the three month periods ended December 31, 2023 and December 31, 2022.
+Please refer to the "Portfolio Yield" section below for further discussion of this measure. - The core and effective yields represent the weighted average yields for the three month periods ended December 31, 2024 and December 31, 2023.
 Please refer to the "Portfolio Yield" section below for further discussion of these measures.